-You Have Been an ACSM Member since 1998.
-How Has ACSM Grown and Changed since You Became a Member?
+You Have Been an ACSM Member Since 1991.
+How Has ACSM Grown and Changed since you Became a Member?

-What Was It Like to Be a Clinician a Decade Ago Compared to Today?
+What Was It Like to Be a Professor/Researcher a Decade or Two Ago Compared to Today?

 How Has Membership in ACSM Influenced Your Career?

 The greatest strength of ACSM is the influence it can bestow to make sports safer for all levels of participants.
 ACSM has taken a very active role with advocacy and policy initiatives that make me proud to be a member.
 I have been fortunate to be a part of some of these efforts and look forward to continued contributions in the future.
 The membership of ACSM is an incredible assortment of passionate and intelligent people that allows me and others to constantly learn and grow from being a part of this dynamic group of people.
 I feel I can contribute even more to the ACSM mission through my connections and experiences in the policy arena.
 I have had the good fortune to be closely involved with the overhaul of many organizations and state high school athletic associations’ policies and procedures related to health and safety issues.
 I am the chief operating officer of the Korey Stringer Institute, and in this role, I am closely connected with the frontline of athlete safety issues.